SirAllap/Project-2-API-HR/README.md

 2.- You can see all the candidates who have applied to a job offer.
 3.- Reject/add candidates to job offers.

 Candidate:
-1.- You can create an account. two-.
-You can update the account details.
+1.- He or she can create an account.
+2-.
+YHe or she update the account details.
-3.- You can see the job offers that have been published.
+3.- He or she see the job offers that have been published.
-4.- You can apply to job offers.
+4.- He or she apply to job offers.
-5.- You can see the offers to which you have applied.
+5.- He or she can see the offers to which you have applied.

-          Client
+Customer
 1.-You can register.
 2.-You can assess the developer based on the performance of the work done.